MazuhSoftwares/octo-call/README.md

 # Octo Call

-> Video conference app.
+Video conference app.
 A proof of concept.

+## About it

 It implements WebRTC Mesh Architecture.